 - Create a personalized study plan to keep yourself accountable

-- Work through three (3) full-length Praxis practice tests, with detailed answers and explanations to every question
+- Work through one full-length Praxis practice tests, with detailed answers and explanations to every question

 - Take notes on question type and content